-Cost is $300 per person and, once registration opens, a spot is secured with at $200 deposit (non-refundable).
-If interested in participating in a MERS Workshop, please contact email@example.com
+Cost is $300 per person and, a spot is secured with at $200 deposit (non-refundable).
+Final payment of $100 is due March 1st.
+If you have any questions, please contact email@example.com.

 10 to 5:30 (2 x 15 minute breaks and a 1 hour lunch break)